Yash-Patil09/WEB-DEV/Travel-Landing_Page/readme.md

 - **Travel Booking:** Book flights, accommodations, activities, and transportation seamlessly.
 - **Travel Community:** Connect with fellow travelers, share tips, and gain insights from experienced globetrotters.

-## Getting Started

-To explore our landing page and learn more about सफर.io, simply visit [सफर.io](https://www.सफर.io).

-## Contributing

-We welcome contributions from the community to enhance and improve सफर.io.
-If you're interested in contributing, please check out our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## Feedback